Rami114/cryptoscan/README.md

 If any matches are identified a Markdown (for GUI) or text (for CLI) report will be shown, listing which scans were matched, what family they belong to as well as the address in the binary.
 The aim of the report was to allow easy copy-pasting of the address for use with the 'Go to address...' function.

+Whilst data matches only contain the address at which the constant is defined, IL matches will also indicate the function they were discovered in.

 ### Configuration
 Individual scan configurations are kept in the scans subfolder.
 The following fields are required in the JSON:

  - name: short name for the scan
  - description: long name or description, only for author's quality of life
+ - threshold: for multi-byte constants, minimum amount of n-sized chunks that must be found (e.g. when loading chunked in registers)
  - type: static or signature (signatures are currently not implemented though)
  - flags: array of single byte strings, usually 4 bytes but no upper bound is set.
 You can now add null bytes.
  - on_match: object with subfields